Two vets examining a dog's ears

 In addition to itchiness, swelling, and goopy discharge, untreated dog ear infections can cause hearing and balance problems and even lead to complete hearing loss over time.

-A brown dog lounging on their owner's legs
+A dog laying on its owner's leg

 Types of dog ear infections: one ear, three different problems